hungchu0912/NAB-SmartChoice-Assignment/README.md

 ### Data Collector
 Service to collect data from publisher (Tiki / Shopee / Lazada).
 When start service, it will consume api from publisher, do some transformation and save it to mysql database.
 This service using Spring Boot and Spring Batch framework.
-A

 ### Product DB
 Store detail of the product from publisher